The Lalu

 Michelin Selected and What That Signal Means

 The Lalu holds a 2025 Michelin Selected designation, placing it within the Guide's curated tier for hotels rather than its restaurant star hierarchy.
 Michelin's hotel selection programme, expanded substantially in Asia over recent years, operates on criteria that weight design integrity, service consistency, and overall guest experience rather than food programming alone.
-A Michelin Selected designation in this context functions as a quality floor guarantee within a competitive field that includes numerous properties across Taiwan's lake and mountain resort circuit.
+A Michelin Selected designation in this context signals a hotel chosen for design integrity and guest experience.

 For context, the Michelin hotel framework in Taiwan sits alongside a growing body of recognised properties across the island, from the urban offerings of W Taipei and Hotel Indigo Taipei North in Zhongshan District to coastal and mountain alternatives.
-The Lalu's inclusion reflects a reading of the property as operating at a meaningful remove from the standard resort category, not simply because of its setting but because of how the design uses that setting.
+The Lalu's inclusion reflects a reading of the property as operating at a meaningful remove from the standard resort category.

 Sun Moon Lake as a Destination, Not a Backdrop